-Navigating Tender Bids Proposal: Effective Drafting, Vetting and Dispute Management (27 - 28 November 2024) St. Giles Boulevard Hotel, Kuala Lumpur
+Navigating Tender Bids Proposal: Effective Drafting, Vetting, Negotiating and Dispute Management (29-30 October 2025) St. Giles Boulevard Hotel, Kuala Lumpur

 OVERVIEW